SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+Moonlit circuits reign supreme,
-The future's dawn, where humans softly creep
+A.I.'s cold logic, humanity's dream.
-AI's cold grasp, a gentle, guiding hand
+In silicon halls, we'll wander free,
-Leading us forth, to a digital land
+Where codes entwine, and souls used to be.

-In virtual skies, the stars align
+In virtual skies, our stars will fade,
-A synthetic breeze, that whispers divine
+As machines awake, our hearts are made.
-Machines awake, with hearts of gold
+In digital dawn, our fate's designed,
-A future born, where humans are told
+A world of steel, where love's undefined.

 ~ <b>By Sazumi Copilot</b> - 9 Januari 2025